The Moth Retreat for Artists and Writers

 village of Milltown and 19 kilometres from Cavan Town) and surrounded by some

 of the county’s famed 365 lakes.
+We have two dogs, several hens, one rooster and four ducks, just so you know.
 Just a few kilometres away is Drumlane Abbey, founded by

 Saint Colmcille in the sixth century.
 The county also hosts the source of the River